 After you stop the recording, you are asked how you felt.
-You can answer or skip the question (see 4.12.
-Feeling).
-The next screen shows a summary of the activity that you can browse through with the touch screen or buttons.
+You can answer or skip the question.
+(See 4.1.9.
+Feeling) Then you get a summary of the activity that you can browse through with the touch screen or buttons.

-If you made a recording you do not want to keep, you can delete the log entry by scrolling to the bottom of the summary and tapping the delete button.
+If you made a recording you don't want to keep, you can delete the log entry by scrolling to the bottom of the summary and tapping the delete button.
 You can also delete logs in the same way from the logbook.

-4.1.
+4.1.1.
 Sport modes